Lilacs- How to Make Them Last in a Bouquet

 Lilacs are a symbol of early love.
 They bloom in May and June.
 In England they are part of cottage gardens and I can understand why.

 Some varieties especially white ones are scentless.
 The old fashioned darker mauve varieties have the strongest fragrance, which is why I love the purple ones!

 A Technique for Longer Lasting Cut Lilacs

 How to Prepare cut Lilacs for the Vase

 There are some variations to making Lilacs last.
-A dear friend taught me this technique and I have added a little of what I have also found helpful...so here it is:
+An old friend taught me this technique and I have added a little of what I have also found helpful...so here it is:

 - Cut Lilacs in the morning.
 Apparently, that makes them likely to last longer...